List of DC Comics characters: A: Amon Hakk

-Amon Hakk is a fictional character appearing in American comic books published by DC Comics.
+Amon Hakk is a character appearing in American comic books published by DC Comics.

 Amon Hakk is a Khund warrior who applied for to become a member of the L.E.G.I.O.N. team.
 He had an uneasy relationship with Vril Dox, from teammates to enemies, and became a mercenary and bounty hunter tasked with chasing Dox, until apprehended by Ciji.

+Amygdala

+Amygdala (Aaron Helzinger) is an enemy of Batman who has reduced mental capacity, near superhuman strength and endurance, and is prone to outbursts of violence due to medical experimentation on his brain, chiefly the removal of his amygdala.
+Helzinger's amygdala cluster was removed in an attempt to cure him of his homicidal rage.
+This procedure resulted in Helzinger becoming exceedingly angry and was the opposite of what the surgery was intended to achieve.
+Easily led due to his childlike nature, Amygdala has been the pawn of a number of Batman villains, but when properly medicated, he can be peaceful.